Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 - Snap Type Flags - The Snap Type Flag of the preview structure will be compared to the "To Point Snap Type Flags" value in the TO snap points of every nearby placed structure, to see if if there is a match (remember it's comparing bits).
 If no matches are found within a placed structure, you won't see any blue DebugStructure spheres on that placed structure, and your preview structure will be unable to snap to it.

 - Extra Snap Type Flags - New to ASA.
-The X value of the preview structure will be compared to the X value found in the TO snap points of every nearby placed structure.
-The Y values will be compared and the Z values will be compared.
-Something I haven't taken time to nail down yet is whether these comparisons are treated as an AND or and OR situation.
-For example does X, Y, AND Z have to match or does X, Y, OR Z have to match?
-I'll update this later once I take time to play with that and figure it out.
+The X value of the FROM snaps in the preview structure will be compared to the X value found in the TO snaps of every nearby placed structure.
+The Y values will be compared, and the Z values will be compared.
+From what I can tell, ALL snap type flags have to find a match.
+If the value is Zero, it means it will always match.
+So even if one structure has an Extra Snap Type Flag X value of 4, but the other structure has an X value of zero, it will still match.

 - Snap Point Match Group - if the above checks were passed, then the TO snap points on the placed structure get compared to the FROM snap points on the preview structure.
 If a TO snap and a FROM snap have a matching Snap Point Match Group value (remember it's comparing bits), then it proceeds to the final step.
 If no matches are found, I'm pretty sure the blue DebugStructure spheres don't show up (would need to test that to remind myself).

-- Extra Snap Point Match Group - same as above but runs through the X, Y, and Z values, comparing X to X, Y to Y, Z to Z. Again, I'm not sure if it's AND or OR when it comes to finding a match.
-I need to test it.
+- Extra Snap Point Match Group - same as above but runs through the X, Y, and Z values, comparing X to X, Y to Y, Z to Z. Again, each one has to match, and Zero means it will always match.

 - Snap Point Inclusions and Exclusions